ryanatk/bkup/README.md

 # bkup

-Scripts to setup your fresh os install, from backup.
+Command Line tool to setup your fresh os install, from backup.
-Dotfiles and downloads stored in a separate directory/project (defaults to ~/.backup/)
+Dotfiles & downloads stored in a separate directory/project (defaults to ~/.backup/)

 ## install